Are you a parent or guardian struggling to get your child to brush their teeth?

 What it lacks in battery power it makes up for in its price.

-However, the brush handle is bold and attractive to children, easy to hold and comes with a small, soft bristled brush head.
+The brush handle is bold and attractive to children, easy to hold and comes with a small, soft bristled brush head.

 It cleans the teeth well and the small round brush head is great for reaching into the different parts of the mouth.
 Replacement brush heads are good value too.